e-gov/cvi/README.md

 Follow these steps to install and integrate our library:

 1. 📥 Add the public Koodivaramu registry to your project by following the instructions provided [here](https://koodivaramu.eesti.ee/e-gov/cvi/-/packages/385).
+In short, you will need to update your `.npmrc` file.
+Be sure to choose the second radio button in the Koodivaramu UI ("**project**-level registry setup").

 2. 📦 Install the necessary package to your project:
   - CSS framework: Use the command `npm i --save @egov/cvi-styles`